 Be like a storyteller around a campfire.
 Use emotion to draw in your audience and turn your presentation into a dialogue, not a monologue.
 Engage with your listeners, use gestures, humour (tastefully) and irony, vary your tone, paint a picture with your words.

-Have a beginning, a middle, and an end.
+Have a beginning, a middle and an end.

 Your client may be about to take an important financial step but they are also picking who they can bear to spend long hours working with.
-They will forget the numbers on the 16th slide in your deck, no matter how perfect you lined them up next to their logo.
+They will forget the numbers on the 16th slide in your deck, no matter how perfectly you lined them up next to their logo.
 They won’t forget how you made them feel.